lala-hakobyan/tech-knowledge-base/artificial-intelligence/chrome-builtin-ai.md

 ## Getting started
 Best way to get started is to [install Chrome Canary](https://www.google.com/chrome/canary/) and join [the early preview program](https://developer.chrome.com/docs/ai/join-epp) in order to leverage Chrome built-in APIs full capabilities.
-Below are steps to test Chrome Built-in APIs
+Below are steps to enable and test Chrome Built-in APIs:
 - [Download Chrome Canary](https://www.google.com/chrome/canary/) and install it.
 - Open **`chrome://flags`** to enable necessary flags:
   - `#optimization-guide-on-device-model` (Set to `"Enabled BypassPerfRequirement"` or `"Enabled"`)
   - `#prompt-api-for-gemini-nano` (Set to `"Enabled"`)
   - Look also for other related flags and enable them, like `#summarization-api-for-gemini-nano`, `#rewriter-api-for-gemini-nano`, `#writer-api-for-gemini-nano`, etc.
 - Restart Canary: After changing flags, relaunch Chrome Canary.
-- Check Components: Go to chrome://components and look for `"Optimization Guide On Device Model."`.
-If it doesn't appear, wait for some time — sometimes it takes a bit more time for the component to appear and for the browser to download it.
+- Check Components: Go to `chrome://components` and look for `Optimization Guide On Device Model.`.
+If it doesn't appear, wait for some time - sometimes it takes a bit more time for the component to appear and for the browser to download it.
 You may also relaunch your browser or restart your PC and check again.
 Ensure it has a version number (e.g., 2024.x.x.x).
   If it doesn't, click "Check for update" to try and force the model download.
 This can take some time and requires a stable internet connection.
-- Check **`chrome://components`** to make sure the model is downloaded.
+- Check `chrome://components` to make sure the model is downloaded.
 Check the status of the model and check for updates.
 - Open browser console and test if AI APIs are enabled.
 In the Chrome Canary console:
-  - Run `await LanguageModel.availability()` to verify the runtime is 'available'.
+  - Run `await LanguageModel.availability()` to verify the runtime is `'available'`.
   - Run `window.ai` to make sure that prompt API model is fully downloaded and capable.
 If it is `undefined`, it means Gemini Nano was not fully installed and capable to work on your machine.
   While in this case you can use simple text base prompt API and other AI APIs functionalities, you may not be able to use image and audio related heavy features.
   In this case, check [Hardware Requirements](#hardware-requirements) listed above to make sure they are fully met in your device.